jnicho02/ea-datamill/README.md

-# ea-datamill
+# uk-conveyancing-datamill
-A set of AWS Lambda microservices that grab Environment Agency data
+A set of AWS Lambda microservices that grab UK environmental data required for conveyancing.